loadsmart/culture/careers/tech-lead.md

 Tech Leads represent their squad in Tech Lead meetings and are the default interface of their teams for cross-squad discussions.

-For a descriptive - and non-exhaustive - list of tasks performed by an Engineering Manager, check the sections below.
+For a descriptive - and non-exhaustive - list of tasks performed by a Tech Lead, check the sections below.

 ## Technical Excellence
 - Make sure the process of code reviewing is optimal, providing feedbacks on what needs to be improved and evaluating whether certain checks need to be manual or automated